Hackbridge Primary School Nursery Admission Arrangements for Entry in 2022/2023

 26 part-time (15 hour) places are available in each session.

-30 HOURS UNIVERSAL PLUS EXTENDED ENTITLEMENT PROVISION ONLY.
+b) 30 HOURS UNIVERSAL PLUS EXTENDED ENTITLEMENT PROVISION ONLY

-(Please note that a meal charge will be payable if a school dinner is taken – current arrangements for lunches are packed lunch only.)
+(Please note that a meal charge will be payable if a school dinner is taken).

 Please note that we do not have any ‘wraparound care’ available for nursery pupils outside of these session times on either site.